-Having spent the past 13 years helping ERP Partners through this process, I recognize a few key parts of the hiring process that really make a difference in landing the right people.
-Here are those parts:
+Having spent the past 13 years helping ERP Partners through this process, I recognize the key parts of the five step hiring process that really make a difference in landing the right people.
+Here are those steps:

-Third, (and this could be during the 2nd interview if you wish), give the candidate a chance to show you what their like in action.
+(Note that this could be during the 2nd interview if you wish) Give the candidate a chance to show you what their like in action.
 Have them demo something for you and your team.
 It doesn’t have to be your technology, or even any technology!
 Just getting a sense for how they communicate complex ideas, how they represent themselves in front of a group of people is extremely valuable as you make your decision on if and where they fit into your org.

 When you make your offer, make it a competitive one.
 From my 13+ years helping hirers and candidates come together, I’ve seen over and over the cohesive power of a generous offer and the erosive power of entering this part of the process with a “me-versus-you/negotiation” mindset.